 9.3 Review Ombudsman Role

-The Ombudsman role as defined in the Bylaws shall be reviewed to determine whether it is still appropriate as defined, or whether it needs to be expanded or otherwise revised to help deal with the issues such as:
+The Board should review the Ombudsman role as defined in the bylaws to determine whether it is still appropriate as defined, or whether it needs to be expanded or otherwise revised to help deal with the issues such as:

-A role in the continued process of review and reporting on Board and Staff transparency.
+A role in the continued process of review and reporting on Board and staff transparency.

-A role in helping employees deal with issues related to the public policy functions of ICANN, including policy, implementation and executive functions related to policy and operational matters.
+A role in helping employees deal with issues related to the public policy functions of ICANN, including policy, implementation and administrative functions related to policy and operational matters.

 A role in fair treatment of ICANN Anonymous Hotline users and other whistleblowers, and the protection of employees who decide there is a need to raise an issue that might be problematic for their continued employment.